CorrieASmith/pig_dice_js/README.md

 * _Open pig-dice.html in your browser_
 * _Take on the computer in an intense game of Pig Dice!_

-_All you need to play this game is to clone the repository on your computer and fire it up in your broswer._
+_All you need to play this game is to clone the repository on your computer and fire it up in your browser._

 ## Technologies Used